Differential Geometry of the Mixed Hodge Metric: Introduction

 is a variation of mixed Hodge structure.
-The curvature of the corresponding classifying space is non-positive along directions tangent to \eqref{eqn:kahler-def}, and strictly negative wherever the period map of $F(s)$ has non-zero derivative.
+The curvature of the corresponding classifying space is semi-negative along directions tangent to \eqref{eqn:kahler-def}, and strictly negative wherever the period map of $F(s)$ has non-zero derivative.
 See Example \eqref{exmple:kahler-def}.
-The resulting metric is also pseudo-K\"ahler, cf. Corollary \eqref{corr:kahler}.
+The resulting \changed{}{pseudo-metric is also K\"ahler}, cf. Corollary \eqref{corr:kahler}.

 \item Turning now to \emph{algebraic cycles}, recall that by~\cite{ANF}, a normal function is equivalent to an extension in the category of variations of mixed Hodge structure\footnote{Note: We have performed a Tate twist to make $\mathcal H$ have weight -1 here.}